Home

 Cloud software makes data available regardless of location:

-• Appian, Pega, ProcessMaker: Professionally developed cloud BPM solutions that support workflows, scalability, and process analytics
+• Appian, Pega, ProcessMaker: professionally developed cloud BPM solutions that support workflows, scalability and process analytics

-2. Document Management Systems (DMS)
+2. Document management systems (DMS)

-• LogicalDOC: Cloud-based DMS that enables document storage, indexing and workflows in a Java environment
+• LogicalDOC: cloud-based DMS that enables document storage, indexing and workflows in a Java environment

 3. Workflow engines

-Workflow engines orchestrate tasks, notifications, and process steps:
+Workflow engines orchestrate tasks, notifications and process steps:

-• Apache Airflow: Workflow platform for data pipelines with a “configuration as code” approach, suitable for technical data processes
+• Apache Airflow: workflow platform for data pipelines with a “configuration as code” approach, suitable for technical data processes

-4. AI-powered automation tools
+4. AI-supported automation tools

 Artificial intelligence is used to make processes more adaptable:

-• Make: No‑code platform that integrates AI elements into automations
+• Make: no-code platform that integrates AI elements into automations

 You don’t need 1,000 tools?

-Process digitization with Axisbits
+Process digitalisation with Axisbits

 {{fs-btn-cta}}